gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 ##### !end-answer

-### !hint
+### !explanation
-In this lesson we learned that delivering higher quality in a more sustainable way was the top priority of the team.
-While building a pipeline, automating, developing features are all important factors, the TOP priority of the team is to organize in a way that enables them to deliver higher quality sooner and more sustainably.
+While building pipelines, automating, and developing features are all important factors, a team's **TOP** priority is to organize in a way to enable them to deliver higher quality sooner and more sustainably.
-### !end-hint
+### !end-explanation

 <!-- other optional sections -->